hugo-eureka-esr/hugo-eureka-esr/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 labels: 'enhancement'
-about: Suggest an idea for Hugo Eureka.
+about: Suggest an idea for Hugo Eureka ESR.
 ---

 **Is your feature request related to a problem?
 Please describe.**